 I've probably mentioned this a few times in the life of the blog, but Rod Serling taught writing to college students at Antioch College (his alma mater) and Ithaca College both during and after The Twilight Zone and Night Gallery.
 I've always thought that being fortunate enough to be one of his students would be a good news/bad news situation.
 The good news is that your writing instructor is Rod Serling.
 The bad news is that your writing instructor is Rod Serling.
 I'd feel like the world's biggest hack submitting a story to him.
 Oh, but can you imagine if he liked it?
-I'm not much for idol worship, but one small word of praise for him - can you imagine how exhilarating that would be?
+I'm not much for idol worship, but one small word of praise from him - can you imagine how exhilarating that would be?
 I would save that note forever.

 By all accounts Serling loved teaching and was damn good at it.
 The reason I bring all this up is because this popped up on my Facebook feed this morning: